rebeccazjy425/663_LDA_Tang-Zhang/README.md

 All text files for examples are in the same directory as codes and write ups.
 Please see section above for the specific file names and contents.

 3. To reproduce the results:<br>
 ***Gibbs Sampling: all result files, after running the code, would be saved as files named "topwords.dat".
 Each time of re-running or switching data file, the previous results would be overwritten.
-To keep the results, please make sure you rename or save the previous .dat file before re-running the code.
+To keep the former results, please make sure you rename or save the previous .dat file before re-running the code.
+If parameter values changed, please restart kernel and re-run all codes.

 ***Variational Inference + EM algorithm: all result files, after running the code, would be saved as files named "topwords.txt".
 Each time of re-running or switching data file, the previous results would be overwritten.
 To keep the results, please make sure you rename or save the previous .txt file before re-running the code.